mattpackwood/Tkinter_test/README.md

 # Tkinter_test
-This is just some code I found to mess with Tkinter windows
+This is just some code I found to mess with Tkinter graphics library